JordanZimmitti/cookiecutter-fast-api/readme.md

 * **Testing**
     * 100% code-coverage on all template code
     * API, Integration, and Unit tests configured
-    * Script for running all API/Unit tests
+    * Script for running all API/Unit tests both deployed and locally
-    * Script for running all Integration tests
+    * Script for running all Integration tests both deployed and locally

 * **Database**
     * SQLAlchemy 2.0 support